PhD Admissions Details

 General Admissions Information

-There is only one application round for our PhD program in Philosophy each year; completed PhD applications are due on Thursday, December 14.
+There is only one application round for our PhD program in Philosophy each year; completed PhD applications are due this year (2024) on Monday, December 2.
 The Application for Admission and Financial Aid, with instructions, deadlines, and department-specific information, is administered through the divisional Office of the Dean of Students and is available is available online.

 Questions pertaining to admissions and aid should be directed to humanitiesadmissions@uchicago.edu or (773) 702-1552.
 All correspondence and materials sent in support of applications should be mailed to: